WFU-HPC/deac-docs/source/cluster-sla.rst

 **A Storage Service Sub-Unit (SSU) is defined as having one (1) terabyte (TB) of dedicated DEAC Storage for one (1) month.
 DEAC Storage is defined as any IS managed, dedicated network storage device hosting data used for research on the DEAC Cluster.**

-* *The Base Storage Rate used to convert Storage SSUs to SUs is derived from the cost of a DEAC Storage disk, divided by the Terabytes per disk, divided by the 5-year disk lifespan, divided by a 1.1 data reduction ratio, plus University F&A (45.5%).*
+* *The Base Storage Rate used to convert Storage SSUs to SUs is derived from the cost of a DEAC Storage disk, divided by the Terabytes per disk, divided by the 5-year disk lifespan, divided by a 1.1 data reduction ratio.*
+* *The Storage Indirect Fee is derived from Wake Forest University F&A.*
 * **Storage SSU purchases do NOT exist in perpetuity.**
 * *Storage SSU purchases can be made in 12 month calendar year increments, starting every January, for a minimum of 12 months to a maximum of 60 months.*